temach/k8s-training/README.md

 ### Install Prometheus

 Take helmfile from kubernetes-istio branch, it has already been done.
+Just disable all components except for prometheus tsdb server.

 ### Install OpenTelemetry Collector